-- 1. The small UAS will weigh less than 55 lbs. - 2.
-Flights will be operated within line of sight of a pilot and/or observer. - 3.
-Maximum flight time for each operational flight will be 30 minutes.
-Flights will be terminated at 25% battery power reserve or 30 minutes of flight time whichever occurs first. - 4.
-Flights will be operated at an altitude of no more than 400 feet Above Ground Level (AGL) and not more than 200 feet above an elevated platform from which filming is planned. - 5.
-Minimum crew for each operation will consist of the small UAS Pilot in Command (PIC), the Visual Observer (VO) when needed and may include but not limited to a Camera Operator. - 6.
-The small UAS pilot will be Mat McCoury ONLY not allowing any other person to operate the small UAS in a commercial capacity. - 7.
-A briefing will be performed regarding the planned small UAS operations prior to each day's flight consisting of all the days' production activities. - 8.
-The PIC will obtain verbal/written consent of all persons involved with the planned operation and ensure that only consenting persons will be allowed within 100 feet of the flight operation, and the radius may be reduced to 30 feet based upon an equivalent level of safety determination, as required under the FOM.
-With the advanced permission or direction of the FSDO, operations at closer range may be approved. - 9.
-The PIC and VO will have been trained in operation of small UAS and receive up-to-date information for the particular small UAS to be operated and will be able to show upon request their competent ability to operate the small UAS and/or Camera. - 10.
-The PIC and VO will be able to communicate by voice, radio, and/or text at all times.
+- 1) The small UAS will weigh less than 55 lbs. - 2) Flights will be operated within line of sight of a pilot and/or observer. - 3) Maximum flight time for each operational flight will be 30 minutes.
+Flights will be terminated at 25% battery power reserve or 30 minutes of flight time whichever occurs first. - 4) Flights will be operated at an altitude of no more than 400 feet Above Ground Level (AGL) and not more than 200 feet above an elevated platform from which filming is planned. - 5) Minimum crew for each operation will consist of the small UAS Pilot in Command (PIC), the Visual Observer (VO) when needed and may include but not limited to a Camera Operator. - 6) The small UAS pilot will be Richard W. Moore, who will not allow any other person to operate the small UAS in a commercial capacity. - 7) A briefing will be performed regarding the planned small UAS operations prior to each day's flight consisting of all the days' production activities. - 8) The PIC will obtain verbal/written consent of all persons involved with the planned operation and ensure that only consenting persons will be allowed within 100 feet of the flight operation, and the radius may be reduced to 30 feet based upon an equivalent level of safety determination, as required under the FOM.
+With the advanced permission or direction of the FSDO, operations at closer range may be approved. - 9) The PIC and VO will have been trained in operation of small UAS and receive up-to-date information for the particular small UAS to be operated and will be able to show upon request their competent ability to operate the small UAS and/or Camera. - 10) The PIC and VO will be able to communicate by voice, radio, and/or text at all times. - 11) Written and/or verbal permission and permits will be obtained from territorial, state, county or city jurisdictions, including law enforcement, fire or other appropriate governmental agencies when needed.

-- 11. Written and/or verbal permission and permits will be obtained from territorial, state, county or city jurisdictions, including law enforcement, fire or other appropriate governmental agencies when needed. - 12.
-If the small UAS loses communications or loses GPS signal, the small UAS will have the capability to return to a pre-determined location within a designated location and land autonomously. - 13.
-The small UAS will have the capability to abort a flight in case of unpredicted obstacles, weather, or emergencies.
+- 12) If the small UAS loses communications or loses GPS signal, the small UAS will have the capability to return to a pre-determined location within a designated location and land autonomously.
+This is a safety feature of the UAS we have chosen to fly for this reason. - 13) The small UAS will have the capability to abort a flight in case of unpredicted obstacles, weather, or emergencies.